Deathnetworks/Trinity/README.md

 * Added AWE's fix for TrinityLoadOnce random profile selector

-* Tweaked destructible AddToCache logic slightly to be less sensitive

 * Added AWE's TrinityLoadOnce multi-profile stuff

+* Tweaked destructible AddToCache logic slightly to be less sensitive for smaller objects

-* Lots of refactoring - moved ItemValuation and Constants into their own classes
+* Lots of refactoring - moved ItemValuation and Constants into their own classes, created NavHelper/MathUtil, Improved TargetUtil, rebuilt several functions and reorganized a lot of old code

-* Optimized Tempest Rush targetting a little more - works better now except when navigating tight corners and with destructibles/barricades

-* Fixed monk TR Movement+TrashOnly bug being used on Elites

-* Trinity will now force-reload OnGameChanged since Demonbuddy forgets to do this sometimes (may cause double-reloads, but that's OK)
+* Trinity will now force-reload the profile OnGameChanged since Demonbuddy forgets to do this sometimes (may cause double-reloads, but that's OK)

-* Fixed bug with persistent stats XML data not being flushed completely and causing XML document errors
+* Fixed bug with persistent stats XML data not being flushed completely and causing XML document errors in logs

 * Improved Unit attribute check order in hopes to reduce CPU utilization

 * Temporary caches are now reset on new games only, rather than periodically (was 5/10/30/150 seconds), should help reduce CPU utilization

-* Fixed Monk Wave of Light spirit check (was attempting to cast even without enough spirit)

 * Fixed RunStats Item Stats (IPH) counter / GenericObjectCache